anthonykasza/crypto-terms/README.md

 opensea - an NFT markteplace on the Polygon network

+chainlink - a framework for DONs.
+Nodes are paid for thier services in LINK.

 Kyber Network - a non-custodial DEX

 Balancer - a DEX with an AMM (similar to Uniswap).
 Balancer is able to create liquidity pools of many (more than 2) assets.
 Governance token is BAL.